Senator Elizabeth Warren on The Fight to Ban Stock Trading in Congress (Pt 1)

 the opportunities here for buying, selling, and trading, particularly in crypto, has given Donald Trump the position, in effect,

 of being able to take what sure look like bribes out in public.
+Someone just goes out and buys $400 million worth of his crypto coin.

-He knows that, boosts the price up, and then asks for a presidential pardon or asks for better treatment for your country on a tariff deal or asks for approval of a merger, all those things that
+He knows that, boosts the price up, and then asks for a presidential pardon, or asks for better treatment for your country on a tariff deal, or asks for approval of a merger, all those things that

 it becomes a way to influence the decisions